 - If IPT terminates its agreement with its advisor, IPT may be required to pay significant fees to its sponsor, which will reduce cash available for distribution to stockholders;

-- The offering is a blind pool offering.
-Investors will not have the opportunity to evaluate all of the investments IPT will make with the proceeds of the offering prior to purchasing shares of its common stock;
+- This is a blind pool offering.
+Investors will not have the opportunity to evaluate all of the investments IPT will make with the proceeds of this offering prior to purchasing shares of its common stock;

 - Because IPT’s charter does not require IPT to pursue a transaction to provide liquidity to stockholders, there is no public trading market for shares of IPT’s common stock and there are limits on the ownership, transferability and redemption of shares of IPT’s common stock, which will significantly limit the liquidity of the investment, stockholders must be prepared to hold their shares for an indefinite length of time;